-Many offenses, both minor and serious, are held to be crimes involving moral turpitude and carry serious immigration consequences concerning inadmissibility (8 USC 1182(a)(2)(A)), deportability (8 USC 1227(a)(2)(A)(i)), and establishing good moral character (8 USC 1101(f)(3)).
+Many offenses, both minor and serious, are held to be crimes involving moral turpitude and carry serious immigration consequences concerning inadmissibility (8 USC 1182(a)(2)(A), deportability (8 USC 1227(a)(2)(A)(i)), and establishing good moral character (8 USC 1101(f)(3)).
 See 48.39.
-The term "crime of moral turpitude" (sometimes called a "turpitudinous" crime) is defined by federal immigration law, and is different from the same term as used in California conviction.
+The term "crime of moral turpitude" (sometimes called a "turpitudinous" crime) is defined by federal immigration law, and is different from the same term as used in California criminal law to determine whether a witness may be impeached with a prior conviction.